nareshbhatia/foodie-react-native/README.md

 This generates a new directory called `fastlane` with two files: `Fastfile` & `Appfile`.
 Tweak these files as needed.

+Move the `fastlane` directory to the project root folder.
+This allows running fastlane from the project root which is much more convenient.

+Edit Fastfile to point workspace to the correct directory

+    workspace: "./ios/FoodieRN.xcworkspace"

 ### Do a test build

+Change your working directory to the project root and execute the following
+command:

 ```bash
 fastlane ios test
 ```

-This will generate two files in the ios directory:
+This will generate two files in the project root:

 1. FoodieRN.ipa: This is the application archive that can be deployed to a store.